top of page

 This gradient design, high to low pressure, promotes circulation and pushes blood back to the heart.

-Once finished, you should feel at least slightly refreshed in the applied area almost immediately.
 But the real benefits will be more noticeable in the days after because of what you don’t feel.

 In other words, that dreaded muscle pain and stiffness that sets in a day or two after pushing your body won’t be as bad and won’t stick around for as long.